 You agree to pay all fees and charges applicable to your use of the Services.
 Please contact Magic Patterns at support@magicpatterns.com for detailed pricing information.
 We partner with Stripe, Inc. (“Stripe”) to manage payments.
 By using our Services you agree to provide Stripe accurate, current, complete and authorized information about yourself and your business, and your credit, debit or other payment card data.
 By providing Stripe with your payment information, you agree that Magic Patterns is authorized to immediately charge you for all fees and charges due and payable to Magic Patterns hereunder and that no additional notice or consent is required.
 You agree to immediately update your payment details in Stripe if there is any change in your billing address or the credit card used for payment hereunder.
 We reserve the right to suspend or terminate your account and the Services provided to you if any fees or charges remain unpaid.
 All payments are exclusive of federal, state, local and foreign taxes, duties, tariffs, levies, withholdings and similar assessments, and you agree to bear and be responsible for the payment of all such charges, excluding taxes based upon Magic Patterns’ net income.
 We reserve the right to change the fees and other charges from time to time, by notifying you via email or through the Services.

+Credit Rollovers

+If your subscription plan includes usage-based credits, the following rollover terms apply:

+Rollover Eligibility: Unused credits from a paid monthly or annual subscription plan will automatically roll over to the next billing cycle, subject to the limitations outlined below.

+Expiration: Rollover credits expire twelve (12) months after the date they are added to your account, regardless of your continued subscription status.

+Rollover Limits: For monthly subscription plans, rollover credits may accumulate up to the amount of credits allocated under your plan each month.
+For annual subscription plans, rollover credits may accumulate up to the total annual credit allotment (calculated as monthly credits multiplied by twelve).

+Cancellation: Upon cancellation of a paid subscription, all unused and rollover credits will expire at the end of the then-current billing period and will not carry over.

-including any modification or discontinuation that would terminate unused and outstanding credits,
+General Terms: Rollover credits are non-refundable, non-transferable, and have no cash or exchangeable value.
+We reserve the right to modify or discontinue the credit rollover feature at our discretion, with or without notice, including any modification or discontinuation that would terminate unused and outstanding credits, subject to applicable law.

 Third Party Services and Platforms